sdc-china/IDA-doc/_posts/2018-01-15-pipeline-confuguration-PCtoPS.md

 order: 1
 ---

-Keter pipeline allow you deploy your snapshot from PC to PS.So testers can easily automate their test case projects on ps side to do the testing.
+Keter pipeline allow you deploy your snapshot from PC to PS.Testers can easily test projects on PS side.

 ### Create SSH Key